Discovering, Iowa

 Does The Amana Colonies have vegan Food?

-Being plant-based /vegan in Amana Colonies does present a bit of a challenge.
-We’re pleased to report it IS possible to eat vegan at Amana Colonies!
+Being plant-based /vegan in the Amana Colonies does present a bit of a challenge.
+However, we’re pleased to report that it is possible to eat vegan there!

-We originally planned to have dinner at Ronnburg Restaurant.
-Their menu advertises a vegetarian bean patty with barley, onions, mushrooms, and bell peppers.
-Unfortunately, we spent too long exploring Amana Colonies that we would not have made it in time, as Ronnburg closed at 7 pm the night we were there.
+We originally planned to have dinner at Ronnburg Restaurant, which advertises a vegetarian bean patty with barley, onions, mushrooms, and bell peppers.
+Unfortunately, we spent too long exploring Amana Colonies to make it in time, as Ronnburg closed at 7 p.m. the night we were there.
 This gives us a reason to go back!

-We also brought home a bag of soup from Village Antiques & More because Virginia, the owner of the Village Guest Suites said she carries a vegan soup.
-We picked up some local syrup from her shop as well.
+We also brought home a bag of soup from Village Antiques & More because Virginia, the owner of the Village Guest Suites, said she carries vegan soup.
+We also picked up some local syrup from her shop.

-Non-Vegans will absolutely love all of the authentic German food that is offered in the restaurants.
+Non-Vegans will absolutely love all of the authentic German food offered in the restaurants.

 Walk or Drive Golden Hour in Amana